juantascon/tvcmd/README.md

 ## Features:

 * Gather show information such as dates, names, etc from several sources: tvrage.com, thetvdb.com
-* Track only the shows you watch by editing a configuration file
+* Track the shows you watch by editing a configuration file
-* Track the status of episodes: new &#10137; acquired &#10137; seen
+* Track episodes status: new &#10137; acquired &#10137; seen
 * Print each show in whichever format you like, handy for generating torrent links

 ## Configuration:

-The main configuration file is located at `.config/tvcmd/main.cfg`, it is an ini style file composed of three subsections inside a `general` section.
+The main configuration file is located at `.config/tvcmd/main.cfg`, it is an ini style file that only has three fields inside a `general` section.

 Example: